 Of course, the key to setting limits and expectations is good communication.

 If you’re starting to feel burnt out from too many early mornings or late nights to accommodate your distant teammate’s schedule, don’t hesitate to speak up.
 Keep it kind and calm, but share how the schedule is placing a strain on you.
-On the same token, give an ear to your teammates if they voice concern over scheduling.
+On the same token, give an ear to your teammates if they voice concerns over scheduling.

 Being transparent can help your team adapt and conquer challenges together instead of bottling up counterproductive grievances.
 If you’re in a management position, remember that it will be easier to retain talented employees if you create a positive working environment where your employees feel heard.